 Public Procurement

-However, public procurement decisions are still dominated by the lowest price at the time of purchase, rather than by awarding contracts based on value-for-money across the life cycle of a solution.
+Despite progress in recent years, the vast majority of public procurement decisions are driven by the lowest price rather than best value.
 This is a missed opportunity for creating society-wide benefits and fostering the transition to sustainable and circular economies.
-When it comes to infrastructure assets, this is especially notable, given their long lifespans and their potential for wide-ranging social, economic, and environmental impacts.
+When it comes to infrastructure assets, this is especially notable, given the long lifespan of projects and the potential for wide-ranging social, economic, and environmental impacts.

 The Sustainable Asset Valuation (SAVi)